 Calcined clay is a low-emission material we use to decarbonize cement.
 When produced with our proprietary technology, proximA Tech, calcined clay cement has a 50% lower CO2 footprint compared to standard cement.

 In 2023, we launched Europe’s first calcined clay cement operation, financially supported by the French government as part of its investments in large-scale decarbonization initiatives.
 We are expanding this innovation globally.
 ECOPlanet products using calcined clay cement are currently available in Italy and France, and industrial trials are underway across all regions.

 We are deploying electric fleets wherever we can across our operations: from autonomous e-vehicles in our quarries to long-haul e-trucks to distribute our materials.
-We are pushing the boundaries of digitalization across our business, starting with our logistics.
+We are pushing the boundaries of digitalization across our business, starting with transport and logistics.
 Transport Analytics Center (TAC) is our proprietary digital technology that optimizes load and route efficiency, safety and carbon footprint.

 Beyond our own operations, we work closely with our supply chain partners to support them with green mobility solutions.
 Our rigorous ESG approach and standards extend beyond our own operations to include all aspects of our supply chain.

 At Holcim, our experts are continuously developing the latest technologies to make construction more sustainable, while contributing to the global net-zero transition.

 Working with a range of partners from start-ups to academic institutions, we are also developing breakthrough technologies like magnetizable concrete to enable roads to charge electric cars while in motion.

 We are running more than 50 CCUS and mineralization projects around the world, recycling the CO2 from our plants across various applications from fuel and plastics to agriculture.